-Salamanov-Korobar, Lj.
-(2008), ‘First Paleolithic Researches in the R. Macedonia (FYROM): The Cave Golema Pesht near the Village Zdunje – Preliminary Results’, in A. Darlas, & D. Mihailović (eds), The Palaeolithic of the Balkans, BAR International Series 1891 (Oxford, Archaeopress), 85–92.
+Salamanov-Korobar, L. (2008), ‘First Paleolithic Researches in the R. Macedonia (FYROM): The Cave Golema Pesht near the Village Zdunje – Preliminary Results’, in A. Darlas & D. Mihailović (eds), The Palaeolithic of the Balkans (BAR International Series 1891; Oxford, Archaeopress), 85–92.